When Is it a Good Time to Buy a House?

 When it comes to keeping the yard in order, fixing appliances, or taking care of maintenance, it’s a responsibility you’ll have to take on entirely on your own (or split between you and your significant other).
 This can take up time, energy, and resources that might surprise you.
 So, when you’re choosing the right time to buy, keep in mind whether or not you’re interested in having the extra responsibilities that come with the territory.

 At the end of the day, making the decision to buy a home, now or later, is a very personal choice.
 It depends both your financial and personal goals.
 The best time to buy a house depends on how and when those two parts of your life intersect.
 Luckily, you have some great resources at your disposal.
-If you have any questions about the housing market or different locations in your area, talk to your real estate agent, and if you have questions about interest rates, or anything else about your mortgages process, talk to your mortgage banker and check out the the Atlantic Bay blog.
+If you have any questions about the housing market or different locations in your area, talk to your real estate agent, and if you have questions about interest rates, or anything else about your mortgages process, talk to your mortgage banker.